-NOTE: ARCADY 8 includes an Entry Lane Simulation feature which allows you to explicitly study the effect of unequal lane usage.
+NOTE: ARCADY 8, ARCADY 9 and ARCADY 10 include an Entry Lane Simulation feature which allows you to explicitly study the effect of unequal lane usage.
 The rest of this article refers to EARLIER versions of ARCADY.

 The fact that one queue may be shorter than another is necessarily a problem – even one car waiting at a give-way line is enough to ensure that capacity is not being lost.
 There can however be a problem with some roundabout designs, or flow patterns, which should not be overlooked.
 Such problems occurs only if there is persistent entry-starvation – the queue in a particular lane is zero or very low when there is queueing in other lane(s).
 Traffic engineers will be aware that there are a variety of causes of this unfortunate situation (such as restricted exits, heavily uneven flows, inappropriate lane markings), but they all boil down to the fact that spurious “entry capacity” has been provided – in other words, there is potential capacity which cannot be used for a significant proportion of the modelled time period.
 In cases where zero (or near zero) occupancy of lane(s) is expected to occur at the give-way line, a trivial solution is to ignore the unused part of the roadway, and measure the geometric parameters based on the used part of the roadway.
 If entry starvation occurs, but the flow on the lightly used lane(s) cannot be described as “near zero” then there are two possibilities: